 Can I Insure the Car?

+This is the one of most important things to ask when buying a car.
 If you plan to drive the car, you’ll need to insure it.
 Many insurers will not insure salvage cars, and some require detailed inspections of cars purchased at auction.
 Look into your insurance options before purchasing an auction vehicle, since insuring can drive up the price and drive down the value of the car.

 What Are the Specific Terms of the Sales Contract?